Neptune (1780 ship): Notable arrivals

-Amongst the arrivals on this voyage was D'Arcy Wentworth.
-He had made one of the convicts, Catherine Crowley, pregnant and subsequently William Wentworth was born on Norfolk Island.
+Amongst the arrivals on this voyage was D'Arcy Wentworth, a free assistant surgeon.
+He apparently fathered a child by his convict mistress, Catherine Crowley, conceived early on the voyage.
+The child William Wentworth was born on Norfolk Island and became a major figure.
 John Macarthur, his wife Elizabeth, and their son Edward Macarthur left England on Neptune but transferred to Scarborough after a quarrel with the captain.
 A photograph of Edward Macarthur exists, and is the only known photo of a passenger on Neptune.

 Sarah Cobcroft (née Smith), de facto wife of convict John Cobcroft, also arrived aboard Neptune.
 She was a midwife and later pioneer farmer of Wilberforce, New South Wales.

 Molly Morgan, born Mary Jones, was another convict who sailed to Australia on the Neptune.